sraaga2020/leaklens/README.md

 - Shows file, line, commit (for history), category, confidence, and risk level.
 - Scans tracked Git commits as well as current files.
 - Offers one-click remediation for assignment-style current-file findings.
 It safely creates a `.bak` copy before changing a file.
 - Uses a built-in context reviewer to suppress examples, tests, placeholders, and redacted values.
-Optionally configure OpenAI compatible review through `LEAKLENS_LLM_URL` and `LEAKLENS_LLM_KEY`.

 The app intentionally does not transmit source code unless you configure the optional remote LLM reviewer.